 But the two French artists of the seventeenth century who were most susceptible to the magnetism of Italy - so much so, indeed, that they abandoned Paris for Rome - were Nicolas Poussin and Claude Lorraine (Claude Gelee).

 Poussin, like Raphael, had little of his own to contribute to painting.
 If the history of art is to be considered as a story of conquest, Poussin counts for nothing, for he made no new discovery.
 If on the other hand one regards it as a story of achievement he is important in the sense that Raphael is important, as a constructor, an architect of pictures.
+See in particular his masterpieces Abduction of the Sabine Women (1634-5, Metropolitan Museum of Art, NY) and Et in Arcadia Ego (1637, Louvre, Paris).
 He would have been supremely happy in the late fifteenth century when all things Greek and Roman were tinged with a glamour that goaded artists to a frenzy of production.
 Poussin was born a hundred years too late.
 His painstaking, unemotional ingenuity of design has not even the spontaneity of Raphael.
 What Raphael did by his acute pictorial instinct Poussin did by an equally acute pictorial intellect.
 "I have neglected nothing" was his smug comment on himself.
 One can find no fault with his reconstructions of Arcady except that they are so deliberately contrived.
 The glamour of Greece has gone, and with it the fervour of the Renaissance.
 He is rather like an earnest young philanthropist who has inherited a fortune and is determined to use it only in the noblest of causes.
 The solidity of Florence, the glow of Venice, the enlarged vision of the Baroque masters were all at his disposal.
 He used them with infinite tact and discretion and devitalized them in doing so.
 Yet that devitalization had its compensations.
 The great artist is necessarily at the mercy of his own genius.
 In extreme cases a lack of self-discipline or of restraint may lead him into the pitfalls of over-emphasis and a resultant lack of formal coherence.
 No great artist has ever been unaware of this danger, for the power of art ultimately depends on the discovery of the exact formal equivalent for the artist's own creative urges, but not every great artist has escaped it.
 What distinguishes the classic artist from his fellows is his sense of the need for formal coherence and clarity, and no painter has ever possessed this sense more acutely than Poussin.

 If proof were needed that dignity and clarity alone are not, in themselves, guarantees of greatness, one would only have to glance at Poussin's contemporary, Simon Vouet (1590-1649) who reduced dignity to suaveness and clarity to pedantry.
 As the founder of the official school of didactic painters under Richelieu's patronage, Vouet and his pupil and disciple Eustache le Sueur (1617-55), turned the theory of eclecticism into a chilly science.
 They attempted to persuade their patrons that an anthology of quotations from Raphael and Titian can pass as an original work of art.
 In so far as they succeeded it was because their patrons were themselves pedants: but they did not succeed entirely.
 They constituted a solid conservative body with strong official backing, but an unofficial opposition party soon became vocal.
 Endless debates on the relative merits of Poussin and Rubens, of form and colour took place in the French Academy.
 The debates themselves had, of course, no influence on the art of the time, but they provide evidence that classic theory in its extremest form had not captured the whole of seventeenth-century French taste.